olras/olras/olras/topic_map.md

 Another popular avenue of research focuses on realizing effective topological matter in multiterminal junctions, where the superconducting phase differences play the role of crystal momenta.
 By carefully engineering the weak link, the resulting Andreev bands can host topologically protected Weyl points that serve as monopoles of Berry curvature.
 In some 2D planes of parameter space this Berry curvature can integrate to non-zero Chern numbers, which manifests as quantized transconductance.
+Extending the sample geometry with multiple normal regions weakly coupled through superconductors implements Andreev molecules due to crossed Andreev reflection processes.

 ## Majorana zero modes
+Carefully engineering a combination of superconducting proximity effect, control over the electron spin and sppatial position allows to split a single Andreev bound state into two.
+The fractionalized nature of Majorana zero modes also allows manipulation of quantum information in an error-free way.
+Each of the halves---the Majorana zero modes---is protected from dephasing because they are pinned to zero energy due to particle-hole symmetry.
+Despite this proposed robustness, reliably creating Majorana states is a challenging task with active experimental search under way.

+## Other topics
+Andreev physics also manifests in the following physical systems:
+- Yu-Shiba-Rusinov states bound to magnetic impurities at the surface of a superconductor
+- Caroli-de Gennes-Matricon states in the vortex cores of type-II superconductors
+- States confined to a scattering region of superconducting break junctions

 ## References
 ```{bibliography}